hannguyen0712/job-application-agent/README.md

 Using `gpt-4.1-mini` (default), a single run costs approximately $0.01-0.03.
 Using `gpt-4o`, approximately $0.10-0.20 per run but with higher quality output.

-## Based On

-This follows the same multi-agent pattern as the AutoResearch pipeline from CSE 598 (Agentic AI):
-- Typed dataclass messages between agents
-- JSON between agents, Markdown to humans
-- Orchestrator validates schemas and logs traces
-- Critic loop for self-correction

 *Women in Computer Science | ASU*